Skip to main content

 How to help a bird with a broken wing

 Now that you’re ready to take action, you need to figure out what to do to assist your infirm friend.
 Remember that there may be laws in place here, as strange as that sounds.
 The Migratory Bird Treaty Act of 1918, and a few other rules, actually prohibit you from taking some birds out of the wild, even if you’re just trying to help.
-Do the proper legal research before picking up an animal and bringing her home.
-Then, follow these four steps to take care of her.
+Do the proper legal research before picking up an animal and bringing them home.
+Then, follow these four steps to take care of the avian.

-Step 1: Call a vet or rehabilitation center.
 You may be able to find a local center with tons of experience that will take in the bird from start to finish.
 It’s crucial to know exactly how bad the break is and whether it needs surgery, both of which require a vet.

-Step 2: Capture the bird and transport it to a safe location.
-Hurt birds go into shock very easily, so watch her carefully and don’t do anything that might scare her, even unintentionally.
-It can help to wrap her in a towel so as to prevent further damage, and make sure she stays warm and comfortable.
+Hurt birds go into shock very easily, so watch them carefully and don't do anything that might scare the bird, even unintentionally.
+It can help to wrap them in a towel so as to prevent further damage, and make sure they stay warm and comfortable.
 Get a small cardboard box (with plenty of holes) and use that for transportation.

-Step 3: Set the wing and bandage it.
-The wing should be against her little body in a natural position, but don’t force it in and make things worse.
+The wing should be against the little body in a natural position, but don’t force it in and make things worse.
 Then, secure a bandage around the wing and body to keep it still.
-Sometimes all she needs is a little swaddling and then resting time to get better.
+Sometimes all the bird needs is a little swaddling and then resting time to get better.

-Step 4: Release the bird back into the wild.
 There’s a chance that the wing might merely be strained, and your feathered friend will be back out ready to fly off in no time.
-Otherwise, it can take a few weeks to get her on the mend.
-It’s important that she doesn’t become too domesticated, so it’s good for her to eat from an outdoor feeder on the ground when possible.
+Otherwise, it can take a few weeks to get them on the mend.

 A few things can cause broken wings in birds, namely cars, windows, and cats or dogs.
-Adjust your care methods depending on what got her — if you see cat scratches, you may decide to treat those first (don’t use chemicals though).
+Adjust your care methods depending on what got them — if you see cat scratches, you may decide to treat those first (don’t use chemicals though).
 Also, an injured animal means a scared animal.
-Wear protective gloves and be careful not to get yourself scratched or nipped while you help her get better.
+Wear protective gloves and be careful not to get yourself scratched or nipped while you help them get better.

 Topics